TheBenMeadows/Web3/InPeak/AI Art - References.md

 # Lesson 5 - Getting Familiar with GAN

 **Summary** - In this lesson, we will take a look at how GANs (Generative Adversarial Networks) are used to create and enhance art.
-We will go over GFPGAN, StyleGAN, ESRGAN, VQGAN+CLIP, SFTGAN, and more.
+We will go over GFPGAN, StyleGAN, ESRGAN, VQGAN+CLIP, and SFTGAN.

 **References**